Behind the Elizabeth Collection: Reimagining Tudor Jewels for Today

 Aril Jewels Rose pendants

 You'll find roses blooming throughout the collection.
-Each one is shaped through carefully considered arrangements of old diamond cuts, gemstones, and colour - never overly ornate and always wearable for modern women.
+Each one is shaped through carefully considered arrangements of old diamond cuts, gemstones, and colour.
+They are never overly ornate and are always wearable for modern women, whether with an evening dress or a pair of jeans and a jumper.

-Rose-cut diamonds - so called because their domed shape and small triangular facets supposedly resemble a rosebud unfurling - feature prominently in this collection.
-First developed in the 16th century, they would have been the latest innovation in Elizabeth's time and were beloved for their glimmer in candlelit rooms.
-Their gentler sparkle gives them a quiet, romantic quality that felt especially suited to this collection, where femininity and strength sit side by side.
+Rose-cut diamonds, so called because their domed shape and small triangular facets supposedly resemble a rosebud unfurling, feature prominently in this collection.
+First developed in the 16th century, they would have been the latest innovation in Elizabeth's time and were beloved for their shimmer in candlelit rooms.
+Their gentler sparkle gives them a quiet, romantic quality that felt especially suited to this collection.

 Aril Jewels rose-cut diamond half eternity ring on antique Venetian velvet background.